 - Other medical services

-3. Part C (Medigap): Designed to cover the “gaps” in coverage between Parts A and B and is offered through private insurance companies
+3. Medigap (Supplemental Insurance): Designed to cover the “gaps” in coverage between Parts A and B and is offered through private insurance companies

-4. Part D (Prescription Drug Coverage): Provides access to prescription drug coverage and just like Part C, is offered through private insurance companies.
+4. Part D (Prescription Drug Coverage): Provides access to prescription drug coverage and just like Medigap policies, is offered through private insurance companies.
 The Part D plan you chose will be very specific to your current drug needs.

-5. Medicare Advantage: These plans are an alternative to enrolling in steps 1-4 above, which is typically known as “Original Medicare” and look and feel a lot like the insurance plans you’ve likely had while working.
+5. Part C (Medicare Advantage): These plans are an alternative to enrolling in steps 1-4 above, which is typically known as “Original Medicare” and look and feel a lot like the insurance plans you’ve likely had while working.
 These plans have different features, costs, and coverage limits compared to Original Medicare.

 Note: You have the option of either enrolling in Original Medicare, outlined in steps 1-4 above, or you can elect to purchase a single Medicare Advantage policy through a private insurer to replace Original Medicare.
 This decision depends on your preferred doctor, overall financial situation, and health care needs.
 Consult with a financial advisor or health insurance specialist to determine what is most appropriate for you.